TABLE OF CONTENTS

 Are VA Loans Assumable?

-The answer to “are VA loans assumable?” is yes.
+So are VA loans assumable?
+The short answer is yes.
 However, not everyone is able to qualify and take advantage of the solution.

 In order for the original borrower to obtain a VA assumable loan, they will need to meet specific military background requirements as well as service requirements, depending on the type of loan they are seeking.